Role and responsibilities

 Appointment and office term

-The Remuneration Committee consists of 3 non-executive members, 2 of whom are also independent Directors.
+The Remuneration Committee consists of members appointed by the Board of Directors.

 The office term of the Committee members coincides with the office term of the Board of Directors, with the option to renew their appointment.
 In any case, the office term in the Committee should not be more than 12 years in total.